AmirrezaFarnamTaheri/StreamlineVPN/README.md

 5.  **🧹 Cleans and Sorts**: Finally, it removes any duplicate servers and sorts the remaining, working servers from **fastest to slowest**.
 6.  **📦 Generates Outputs**: It saves this final, sorted list into multiple formats, including the `base64` subscription file that you use in your app.
 7.  **📁 Optional Batch Saving**: With `--batch-size`, the script periodically saves intermediate results while it runs.
+8.  **⏱️ Early Stop Threshold**: `--threshold` lets you finish once enough valid configs are collected.
+9.  **🏅 Keep Top Servers**: `--top-n` keeps only the best-performing configs.
+10. **🔎 Advanced Filters**: Filter by protocol or require TLS fragmentation for even cleaner results.

 -----